 We have market risk from changes in interest rates, related to our revolving credit facility and Term Loan.
-Assuming both facilities were fully drawn for the entire year, each one percentage point increase (decrease) in interest rates would result in a US\$9.1 million and US\$6.1 million increase (decrease) in annual cash interest expense for the year ended 31 March 2024 and 2023, respectively.
+Assuming both facilities were fully drawn for the entire year, each one percentage point increase (decrease) in interest rates would result in a US\$9.1 million increase (decrease) in annual cash interest expense for the years ended 31 March 2025 and 2024.